wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.6.6 =
+This release comes with a slight modification for the settings page and includes 3 new source images.

 = 1.6.5 =
 This release includes support for admin panels based on rtl language packages.